CrowdSec IP Reputation

 Testing the integration

-After enabling CrowdSec, confirm that the proxy bouncer connected to the LAPI and completed its initial decision sync:
+After enabling CrowdSec on at least one service, confirm that the proxy bouncer connected to the LAPI and completed its initial decision sync:

 docker compose logs proxy | grep -i crowdsec